Year:

-The primary challenge addressed by this project is the absence of standardized, scientifically reliable tools capable of predicting and comparing the performance of Wind-Assisted Ship Propulsion (WASP) technologies at vessel level.
-Current practices rely heavily on simplified analytical approaches that cannot capture aerodynamic interactions, coupling effects, sea state penalties, or operational routing variability.
-The goal of Tool4WASP is to establish a robust, multi-fidelity reference workflow — from high-fidelity physics to fast surrogate evaluations — enabling reliable power performance predictions that support regulatory compliance, competitive benchmarking and investment decision-making.
+Current practices rely heavily on simplified modelling approaches that cannot capture aerodynamic interactions, coupling effects, sea state penalties, or operational routing variability.
+The goal of Tool4WASP is to establish a robust, high-fidelity reference workflow, enabling reliable power performance predictions that support regulatory compliance, competitive benchmarking and investment decision-making.

-The resulting tool suite provides a scientific framework capable of supporting technology developers, shipowners, certification bodies and regulators with credible performance metrics, including direct quantification of CII and ROI impacts.
-By bridging high-fidelity physics with computationally efficient surrogate models, Tool4WASP enables rapid trade-off evaluations and reduces uncertainty in investment-grade decision processes.
-This multi-fidelity pipeline sets the foundation for future industrial standardization of WASP performance evaluation and supports the digital twin roadmap for decarbonised maritime transport.
+The resulting methodology and tools provide a robust, science-based framework that supports technology developers, shipowners, classification societies and regulators with credible, traceable performance metrics, including direct quantification of CII and ROI.
+By bridging high-fidelity physics with computationally efficient surrogate models, Tool4WASP enables affordable trade-off studies across technologies, routes and operating profiles, reducing uncertainty in investment-grade decision processes.
+This high-fidelity pipeline lays the groundwork for future industrial standardisation of WASP performance evaluation and supports the digital-twin roadmap for decarbonised maritime transport.

 30% more efficient sport yacht developed with Bluegame / Sanlorenzo.